This is POWERFUL!!

 And those that watch us aren’t just limited to family and friends.
 They are co-workers who gossip about us after we’ve done something praise-worthy at work.
 They tell us not to make waves when office politics have handed us an already pre-determined ballot in which our names were ‘accidentally’ left off.
 These co-workers don’t want things to get out of hand.
 It’s the drama from watching us they love.
 That’s why they come to the zoo (or office, family reunion, bar, the church meeting)—They themselves like vicariously hearing what it is that has you pawing on the glass, in an uproar, but unable to really do anything about.

-And so often, lions, people who are full-of-power, monstrously amazing creatures, live minimally.
+And so often, LIONS, people who are full-of-power, monstrously amazing creatures, live minimally.
 We drudge.
 Weak/tired-eyed, we live on, earnestly making a living.
 Doing just-enough to get by.
 We think, it’s still good to at least have them watching us, right?
-So, we give them passes to stand there watching our un-fulfilled potential.
+We give them guest passes to stand there watching our unfulfilled potential.

 At one point in the video clip one of the ladies in the background says: “that’s gotta be a lot of power…” .
 How often do people give compliments or make mention of our own abilities that we’ve given up on?
 How many of us know that there’s more to our living than we’ve allowed, like the unfortunate lion in this clip.
-We sometimes become so comfortable, and complacent, that it’s almost easier to allow others to “watch” our calm, day-to-day reserve instead of continuously pawing on the glass.Fighting to the fullness of life that we deserve.
+We sometimes become so comfortable and complacent, that it’s almost easier to allow others to “watch” our calm, day-to-day reserve instead of continuously pawing on the glass–fighting to the fullness of life that we deserve.
 We no longer have the hope that fuels our desires.
 We no longer feel our spirits aflame with the confidence in what we know we’re meant to be.
 Now, we cower at the glass because we know it’s always been there–always will be.
-No need to constantly fight and tire and wear ourselves out.
-It’s a wasted effort.

 Powerful and mighty, we remain behind the glass while others watch us, mocking our unspent ability thinking : Gosh, he/she is amazingly powerful, too bad nothing’s being done about it.

-What upsets me most isn’t that the girl is watching.
+What is most upsetting isn’t the girl is watching.
 Nope, that is a given; there will always be watchers.
-But it’s that she and her counterparts have watched for so long and have gotten so comfortable in their view that they no longer appreciate what they’re seeing.
-There’s no fear, respect, and sheer AWE for such a beast.
-The lion is caged in.
-How much POWER is in that?
-It’s okay that they are watching, we’re past that.
+Folks who stand aside and ‘sight-see’ because its easier to look at someone else, than to do some introspection of their own!
+What upsets me most is that she and her counterparts have watched for so long and have gotten so comfortable in their view that they no longer appreciate what they’re seeing.
+There’s no fear, respect, or AWE for such a beast.
+The lion is caged in–a glass box that negates the respect and fear the lion truly deserves.
 I write to merely point out that, like this mild-mannered lion, through our behavior we’ve sometimes allowed others to have a distorted view of what they see when they look at us.

 This is not a challenge to tap into your potential.
 This is not a call-to-arms to fight for your rights as an employee, as a citizen, or even as a friend.
 This is simply a reminder that you are “POWERFUL BEYOND MEASURE” (Nelson Mandela) and if others are going to be watching us all-along, caged or not, let’s make sure we constantly remind them of that.